|7/1 ARM (adjustable rate)

 The Best Mortgage Lenders in NY:

-- Best for First Time Home Buyers: Chase
+- Best for First Time Home Buyers in NY: Chase

 - Best For Customer Service: United Mortgage Corp.